Skip to Content

 Stalking

 This involves a pattern of unwanted attention, harassment, or contact that causes fear or emotional distress.
-It includes following or spying on someone, repeatedly contacting someone against their wishes, sending unwanted gifts or messages, monitoring someone's online activity such as Instagram or Facebook, threatening someone or their loved ones.
+It includes the following or spying on someone, repeatedly contacting someone against their wishes, sending unwanted gifts or messages, monitoring someone's online activity, such as Instagram or Facebook, and threatening someone or their loved ones.
 Domestic violence is usually a pattern of multiple abusive behaviors used to exert power and control.
-A single incident can be serious, but it's important to recognize the overall pattern.
+A single incident can be serious, but it is important to recognize the overall pattern.
 Many forms of abuse involve coercive control, which is a pattern of acts designed to take away someone's liberty and independence.
 This can include isolating someone, regulating their daily behavior, and monitoring their activities.
 All forms of domestic violence can have severe emotional, psychological, and physical consequences for victims.

 The evidentiary burden of proof in court is a preponderance of the evidence.
 It means that it is more likely than not that a fact is true.

-Defending against a Domestic Violence Restraining Order Application
+Defending Against a Domestic Violence Restraining Order Application

 Having a civil restraining order issued against you in California carries serious consequences that can significantly impact your life.
 A restraining order can be used as evidence in other legal matters.